genieversum/genie-flow/doc/permanent_storage.md

 When the expiration time is passed, the session is removed from the in-memory database and references to that expired session will fail with a 404 Not Found status.

 Unless a permanent store has been defined.
+With permanent storage configured, expired sessions can be retrieved from the permanent store and restored to active memory when needed.
+This allows sessions to persist beyond their Redis expiration time while keeping the in-memory database performant.

 Look at the following snippet from a `config.yaml` of an agent:
 ```yaml
 persistence:
   permanent_store: